dnewcome/jath/README.md

     Jath.parse( {turtle: "//dlt:name"}, dom )

 # Status
-This software is a proof of concept.
-There are cases that it cannot handle, and it isn't production-ready.
-It is not well tested, and the code here is probably only sufficient to serve as a reference implementation of the idea.
+This software is still evolving.
+There are likely cases that it cannot handle, so file a feature request in github if there is something you think it should do.

 # Supported environments
-Jath fully supports Firefox, Safari, Chrome and Windows Script Host.
-Opera is mostly supported, and IE lacks namespace handling.
+Jath fully supports Node.js, Firefox, Safari, Chrome and Windows Script Host.
+IE and Opera are mostly supported.
+More test coverage would help here.

 # Limitations